emmajanedrews/base-template/_posts/2017-10-03-make-your-cash-work-as-hard-for-you-as-you-do-for-it.md

 **6. Private reserve banking.** This whole life insurance strategy is designed to develop or improve your financial position.
 This is achieved by avoiding unnecessary wealth transfers.
 Imagine if you never had to rely on a bank to finance your life.
 Only a handful of companies offer these policies, and you’ll want to make sure your agent is well informed about them.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 You can also contact me if you have any video ideas.
-If we use your idea, we will thank you with a gift card. &nbsp;I look forward to hearing from you soon.
+If we use your idea, we will thank you with a gift card.
+I look forward to hearing from you soon.